networkcube/vistorian/README.md

   * `vistorian-bookmarkbrowser`: a menu widget that provides for search and lists all types of links and nodes in the networks.
 Allows for filtering (hiding) nodes and links by their type.
 * Vistorian is **designed for research**
 * Vistorian is **open Source** and currently in a prorotype phase.
 Fork the repositories and contribute to its development.
 Get involved: [vistorian@inria.fr](mailto:vistorian@inria.fr).
+* **Create bespoke visualizations** and grow the set of visualizations for the vistorian.
+Read more on the wiki page [Creating Visualizations](Create Bespoke Visualizations)

 ## Technical Specifications